 Although Georgia is trying to attract more medical professionals, it continues to struggle.
 The medical and nursing education systems in Georgia can’t keep up with the pace of the demand.
 There are still more doctors and nurses needed than what is available.
 The Physician residency program hasn’t been enhanced to meet the number of students coming into Georgia medical schools.
 There is a lack of available residencies.
 The nursing school is facing a shortage as well.
 Due to retirement and poor salaries, there is a faculty shortage.
 Without enough faculty, it is very difficult to run a school, let alone increase its capacity to intake new students.
 If Georgia doesn’t take action now there will be a continued and increasing lack of medical professionals.

 The state of Georgia must take action and resolve this issue.
 Lack of medical care and staff can lead to a number of negative issues for cities and smaller communities.
 In the long run, the state of Georgia will suffer.
-This is also an issue when it comes to substance abuse treatment access.
+This is also an issue with addiction treatment access as well. when it comes to substance abuse treatment access.
 Without proper care and resources, many will continue to be in a cycle of addiction.